Dear Ambassador Haley,

-Therefore, I am writing to you with a list of proposals, with the hope that your office will change its perspective on youth and seriously consider the valuable insights that we bring to the table.
+Therefore, I am writing to you with a list of proposals, with the hope that your office will change its perspective on young people and seriously consider the valuable insights that we bring to the table.

 2. Climate change matters.